VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 Hence, for each release _Software verification_ **and** _Software validation_ is required.

-Often these definitions do not match with the definitions used in the medical laboratory.
-However, in terms of software development and thus bioinformatics, following software verification and software validation definitions make more sense.
-Noteworthy, the ISO-15189 states that validation is needed for laboratory designed or developed methods and for validated methods subsequently modified.
-Both are true for software development.

-Verification and Validation of software should be performed as described below.
+## Software verification

 The IEC-62304 mentiones different aspects of verification; i.e. software unit verification and software integration testing, and validation; i.e. software system test.

-## Software verification

-Testing whether the code is correctly developed can be done on different levels, for example through:
+Testing whether the code is correctly developed can be done on different levels, such as:

 - Code reviews
 - Unit testing
 - Integration testing
 - End to end workflow tests

+In case of automated testing, there must be a procedure of how the results are checked.
+I.e. a merge request is not possible when automated testing fails, or registering the passing of all automated testing among other verification results.
 The extend of software verification performed by the Bioinformaticians will differ in each team, it should be clear from the procedure which software verification should be performed.

 ## Software validation